Triceps Tendonitis — A Helpful Guide to Pain at the Back of the Elbow

 It is essential to understand that physical activities are not the underlying cause of this condition.
 For most people, the primary reason is restricted triceps muscle that strains the tendon due to a lack of myofascial release.

-For a deeper understanding, check out my article on Elbow Tendonitis.
+For a deeper understanding, visit: Elbow Tendonitis.

 Difference Between Triceps Tendonitis and Posterior Elbow Impingement